Auto Mechanic Resume: Examples, Skills & Tips

 • Be transparent in your education section, and mention relevant education aspects the employer might be looking for.

 • Mentioning both soft and hard skills is crucial.
-Present them in a bullet list, be short, and use relevant skills as keywords.
+Present them in a bullet list, be short and use relevant skills as keywords.
 Remember, many recruiters may use tracking systems and AI software to comb through resumes.

 • If your Other section can be filled with relevant certifications, languages, or volunteering projects, by all means, include them all.
 Be short and list them neatly.